lazerwalker/orbital/README.md

 ## API Reference
 **column**
 ```
-+column($full, $wide, $ipad-landscape, $ipad-portrait, $subtract, $marginless: true, $table)
++column($full, $wide, $ipad-landscape, $ipad-portrait, $iphone-landscape, $iphone-portrait, $subtract, $marginless: true, $table)
 ```
 Sizes the element to a given number of 50px columns.

 You must include a value for `$full`.
 Other than that, all sizes are optional and will default to the `$full` value.

   * `$full`: The number of columns to take up in default view (1150px-1350px)
-  * `$wide`: The number of columns for wide view (> 1350px)
+  * `$wide`: The number of columns for wide view
-  * `$ipad-landscape`: Number of columns for 1000px-1150px
+  * `$ipad-landscape`: Number of columns for `ipad-landscape`
   * `$ipad-portrait`: Number of columns for 650px-1000px
-  * `$iphone-landscape`: Number of columns for 480px-650px
+  * `$iphone-landscape`: Number of columns for 450px-650px
-  * `$iphone-portrait`: Number of columns for < 480px
+  * `$iphone-portrait`: Number of columns for < 450px
   * `$subtract`: A number of pixels to subtract from the absolute final width.
-Because all columns are using box-sizing: border-box, adding an n-pixel border to an element will cause its internal contents to have 2*n less pixels, which means that children whose column sizes add up to the same as the parent element won't actually fit.
-By using $subtract to shrink the children elements by as many pixels are added by the presence of a border, you can make everything fit.
+Because all columns are using `box-sizing: border-box`, adding an n-pixel border to an element will cause its internal contents to have 2*n less pixels, which means that children whose column sizes add up to the same as the parent element won't actually fit.
+By using `$subtract` to shrink the children elements by as many pixels are added by the presence of a border, you can make everything fit.
   * `$marginless`: By default, grid columns do not contain a gutter.
 If `$marginless` is set to false, a five-pixel gutter will be applied as a left margin.
   * `$table`: Set this to true if the elements being sized are part of an HTML table.
-By default, columns are arranged horizontally by making them all float:left.
+By default, columns are arranged horizontally by making them all `float:left`.
 If the columns are part of a table, this isn't acceptable, so we need to accomodate.

+I personally recommend referencing all variables other than $full by name.
+For example, if you want an element to take up 3 columns on all screen sizes except for a portrait or landscape smartphone, where it should only be 1 column, I would recommend writing it as such:

+`+column(3, $iphone-landscape: 1, $iphone-portrait: 1)`

 **full-width-column**